In This Article

 Dr. Sandy Skotnicki is the founding director of the Bay Dermatology Centre and is an assistant professor at the University of Toronto in the Department of Medicine in the Divisions of Dermatology and Occupational and Environmental Health.
 Dr. Skotnicki started the Bay Dermatology Centre in 2006.
 She is also a Diplomat of the American Board of Dermatology.

 Yes, multi-masking was (and still is) a beauty craze that’s very much alive, but save it for rinse-off masks versus the peel-off variety.
 If you have different skincare concerns you’re trying to tackle (say, you’ve got an oily T-zone but your cheeks are prone to dryness), it’s more effective to alternate your peel-off masks weekly rather than trying to tackle two issues at once.
-You won’t run the risk of the masks mixing, which can cause burning.
+You won’t run the risk of the masks mixing, which may cause burning.
 Plus, drying times vary and there can be issues leaving them on for too long.

 You're Waxing or Threading Before Peeling